suizokukan/katal/README.md

 ####Let's see what would happen if the script select the files :
     $ katal --select  ... and answer 'yes' to the final question if all the details are ok to you.
-    The files will be copied in the target directory.
+    The files will be copied/moved/left (see the mode option) in the target directory.

-    If you want to move the files from source directory to target directory, use the --mode='move' option.
     If you want a bit-to-bit check if two files have the same hashes, use the --strictcmp option.

 ####See the result (ti : target informations)